mbeddr/mps-platform-docs/src/doc/docs/mps_internal/dependencies.md

 Except in the case of generating a concept of a language that has a runtime solution, there's no requirement on the language's dependencies or *Used Languages* stemming from the generator.

-### Implicit exports of used language and language structure aspect
+### Implicit Exports of Used Language and Language Structure Aspect

 Both a *Used Language* and the language structure aspect implicitly make it possible to access the language's behavior methods.
 However, they don't export the complete behavior aspect again.
 For example, a Base Language class contained in the behavior Aspect isn't visible.

-### Implicit exports of runtime language settings
+### Implicit Exports of Runtime Language Settings

 Runtime solutions are